-A named type that is declared by a full_type_declaration, or an anonymous type that is defined as part of declaring an object of the type, is called a full type.
-A full type defines the full view of a type.
+A named type that is declared by a full_type_declaration, or an anonymous type that is defined as part of declaring an object (or view of an object) of the type, is called a full type.
+The declaration of a full type also declares the full view of the type.
 The type_definition, task_definition, protected_definition, or access_definition that defines a full type is called a full type definition.
 Types declared by other forms of type_declaration are not separate types; they are partial or incomplete views of some full type.